-Whether Japanese, Georgian, or Javanese should be your first choice for a localization depends on your app or website, and your marketing objective.
-Your first step in calculating return on investment for localization is to decide where you want to sell, which may be a totally different country or region, compared to somebody else’s choice.
+Whether Japanese, Georgian, or Javanese should be your first choice for localization depends on your app or website and your marketing goals.
+Your first step in calculating the return on investment in localization is to decide where you want to sell—which may be a totally different country or region, compared to somebody else’s choice.

-- Population size/number of web or mobile device users in the market for localization
+- Population size/number of web or mobile device users in the market for localization.

 - Comparison of a market you’re aiming at with a market you already know.
 For example, if the new market has twice the number of smartphone users as your home market, a correctly localized version of your app might attract twice as many customers compared to your home market.